- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 The Takeaway on the Tampax Cup

 We’re a bit up in the air about a menstrual cup that’s made by a company who mainly sells disposable (non-organic!) period products.
-With their menstrual cup, they include a free trial of Always DISPOSABLE pantyliners.
+With their cup, they include a free trial of Always DISPOSABLE pantyliners.

 It’s almost like they’ve entirely missed the point as to why you might want to switch to a menstrual cup (cheaper and better for the environment).
 Why not include a reusable pantyliner instead?